 NOW: The Buffalo RiverWorks urban adventure course will debuted in the summer of 2018 and features zip lining, rock climbing, a two-level ropes course and other outdoor activities set among the property’s grain silos.
 A restaurant, waterside patio and roller derby rink opened in a converted warehouse in 2015, while a silo brewery and beer garden joined the complex in 2017.

 The Curtiss Hotel

-THEN: The Harlow C. Curtiss Building was an ornate early 20th century downtown office building was abandoned by the 1990s.
+THEN: The Harlow C. Curtiss Building was an ornate early 20th century downtown office building that was abandoned by the 1990s.

 THEN: The Erie Canal ended its 363-mile journey on the city’s waterfront in 1825, making Buffalo an industrial boomtown.
 The westernmost portion of the canal was buried by the early 20th century.

 NOW: The original western terminus of the canal was re-excavated and became the cornerstone of Canalside, Buffalo’s revitalized waterfront district that draws over 1 million annual visitors and features hotels, restaurants, shops and a host of year-round activities, from weekly summer concerts to ice biking.